Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Memory Foundations

 \subsection{Memory Operations}

-To enable dynamic memory beyond static storage, AI systems require operations that govern the lifecycle of information and support its effective use during interaction with the external environment.
-These operations can be grouped into two functional categories: Memory Management and Memory Utilization.
+To enable dynamic memory beyond static storage, modern agents require operations that govern the lifecycle of information and support its effective use during interaction with the external environment.
+These operations can be grouped into three functional categories: Memory Encoding, Memory Evolving, and Memory Adapting.